fergbrain/countdown-timer/readme.txt

  * One-off countdown timers (i.e. standalone timers for posts, etc)
  * Ability to customize timer style
  * Added “week” as a unit of time
- * Even more bug fixes including the one where if the plugin was in a directory other then the plugin directory, it really wouldn’t work.
+ * Even more bug fixes including the one where if the plugin was in a directory other then the plugin directory, it really wouldn't work.

 = 1.8 =
 Release Date: 5/7/2007: